Biomedical Treatments—Key Takeaways from MAPS 2016

 Address methylation to heal a leaky gut.

 Most of our kids have a leaky gut.
 We often work long and hard to help our children repair their gut lining.
 In optimal circumstances, the gut lining has the ability to regenerate every seven days, which requires a lot of DNA and, thus, a lot of methylation.
 Methylation is the addition of methyl groups to DNA, a process that helps regulate how certain genes are expressed, or how they perform.
 Methylation is often impaired in our children due to genetic mutations or SNPs, and a lack of cofactors.
 If we don’t address the methylation challenges our children face then our efforts to heal their gut lining will be impaired.
 Certain supplements such as folate can help improve methylation.
-Methylation support needs to be individualized so it is best to consult a practitioner who knows your child’s full history to aid in deciding what methylation supports will be best.
+Methylation support needs to be individualized so it is best to consult a practitioner for biomedical treatments – practitioner who knows your child’s full history to aid in deciding what methylation supports will be best.

 These are just a few tidbits I learned at the MAPS conference.
 I’m looking forward to sharing more in future articles and will be returning to their conference in the fall to ensure I am sharing the most relevant and effective information with you.